Repressed memory

-Repressed memory is a controversial, and largely scientifically discredited, psychiatric phenomenon which involves an inability to recall autobiographical information, usually of a traumatic or stressful nature.
+Repressed memory is a controversial and largely discredited psychiatric phenomenon characterized by an inability to recall autobiographical information, usually of a traumatic or stressful nature.
 The concept originated in psychoanalytic theory, where repression is understood as a defense mechanism that excludes painful experiences and unacceptable impulses from consciousness.
 Repressed memory is presently considered largely unsupported by research.
-Sigmund Freud initially claimed the memories of historical childhood trauma could be repressed, while unconsciously influencing present behavior and emotional responding; he later revised this belief.
+Sigmund Freud initially claimed the memories of historical childhood trauma could be repressed while still unconsciously influencing present behavior and emotional responses.
+He later revised this belief.

 While the concept of repressed memories persisted through much of the 1990s, insufficient support exists to conclude that memories can become inconspicuously hidden in a way that is distinct from forgetting.
-Historically, some psychoanalysts provided therapy based on the belief that alleged repressed memories could be recovered; however, rather than promoting the recovery of a real repressed memory, such attempts could result in the creation of entirely false memories.
-Subsequent accusations based on such "recovered memories" led to substantial harm of individuals implicated as perpetrators, sometimes resulting in false convictions and years' incarceration.
+Historically, some psychoanalysts provided therapy based on the belief that alleged repressed memories could be recovered.
+However, rather than promoting the recovery of a real repressed memory, such attempts could result in the creation of entirely false memories.
+Subsequent accusations based on such "recovered memories" led to substantial harm to persons implicated as perpetrators, sometimes resulting in false convictions and years' incarceration.

 Out of lack of evidence for the concept of repressed and recovered memories, mainstream clinical psychologists have stopped using these terms.
-The clinical psychologist Richard McNally stated: "The notion that traumatic events can be repressed and later recovered is the most pernicious bit of folklore ever to infect psychology and psychiatry.
+The clinical psychologist Richard McNally stated, "The notion that traumatic events can be repressed and later recovered is the most pernicious bit of folklore ever to infect psychology and psychiatry.
 It has provided the theoretical basis for 'recovered memory therapy'—the worst catastrophe to befall the mental health field since the lobotomy era."